openvinotoolkit/anomalib/src/anomalib/models/image/README.md

 This sub-package contains the models for handling image datasets in anomalib.

 The anomalib.models.image subpackage provides:

-Classes and functions for working with image datasets.
+- Classes and functions to define image anomaly models.
-Models for image classification, object detection, and image generation.
+- Models for image-based anomaly classification, detection or segmentation.

 ## ⚠️ Note